ionbus/ionbus_fast_persist/readme.md

 - **In-memory cache**: Fast reads from nested memory cache (key → process_name → data), synchronized with persistent storage
-- **Special field extraction**: Automatically extracts and indexes process_name, timestamp, status, and status_int for efficient querying
+- **Special field extraction**: Automatically extracts and indexes process_name, timestamp, status, status_int, and username for efficient querying
 - **Parquet export**: Export all data to Hive-partitioned Parquet files for analytics and data warehousing.
 Automatically exports on clean shutdown when `parquet_path` is configured